Niharika010/social/README.md

-# IonicFire
+# Social
-A simple Ionic App to demonstrate Firebase connectivity
+A simple Ionic App to demonstrate social login